openstack/openstack-manuals/doc/admin-guide-cloud-rst/source/telemetry-data-collection.rst

 compute agent, the central agent, and the IPMI agent.
-Under the hood, all the types of polling agents are the same ``ceilometer-polling`` agent, except that they load different polling plug-ins (pollsters) from differernt namespaces to gather data.
+Under the hood, all the types of polling agents are the same ``ceilometer-polling`` agent, except that they load different polling plug-ins (pollsters) from different namespaces to gather data.
 The following subsections give further information regarding the architectural and configuration details of these components.